Last Updated on August 18, 2020 by Matt

 8. Change the oil again.

 After the second hour, power down and change the oil one more time.
-Once again, remember to add some oil conditioner.
+Once again, add some oil conditioner.

 You’ll notice that the oil will be significantly cleaner than it was after the first hour.